-5.1 In 2018-19 there were 38 planned pieces of work, including service and lean reviews and some contingency work.
-Over the year we have completed or are working on 36 audits which represents 95 per cent of the audit plan.
+5.1 In 2019-20, there were 31 planned pieces of works, including efficiency reviews and some contingency work.
+Over the year, we have completed or are working on 29 audits, which represent 94 per cent of the audit plan.
 The work carried out so far shows that there is no indication of any material or significant issues arising from this work that affect this statement.
-The results of the work carried out in the year to 31 March 2019 are shown below:
+The results of the work carried out in the year to 31 March 2020 are shown in the table below:

-Assurance Rating Number of Audits Significant Assurance 0 0% Significant Assurance with minor improvement opportunities 18 47% Partial assurance with improvements required 8 22% No Assurance 0 0% No Opinion (one-off projects) Value for Money 10 26% In progress(Inc. fundamental service reviews) 2 5%
+Assurance Rating Number of Audits Significant Assurance 0 0% Significant Assurance with minor improvement opportunities 21 62% Partial assurance with improvements required 3 9% No Assurance 1 2% No Opinion (one-off projects) Value for Money 6 18% In progress(Inc. fundamental service reviews) 3 9%

 5.2 Where appropriate the audit report provides management recommendations designed to address weaknesses in the system of internal control.
 We report the outcomes of these audits to the CG&SC every six months giving councillors an opportunity to understand the Council's compliance with key controls and to discuss any areas of concern with the auditors.
 We also update councillors on the progress of recommendations.
-In 2018-19, there was evidence of sound controls and substantial assurance over our major financial systems.
-All of the main financial systems that feed into the Council's financial statements have good controls in place and have been given satisfactory assurance following the audit reviews.
-There were no control weaknesses found in the audits which represent a significant or material risk to the Council.
+In 2019-20, there was evidence of sound controls and substantial assurance over our major financial systems.
+There were no control weaknesses found in the audits, which represent a significant or material risk to the Council.

-5.3 There are no material governance, or internal control issues of which Internal Audit have been made aware during the year, which cause any qualification of the above opinion.
+5.3 There are no material governance or internal control issues of which Internal Audit have been made aware during the year, which cause any qualification of the above opinion.
 The main issue and priority from an audit perspective, as recognised by management, is that the Council sustains and completes the programme of transformational change and embeds improvement across the Council whilst maintaining service delivery and the effective operation of key controls.
-The work over the year identified some governance areas where there were a number of medium risks and the resulting recommendations will be subject follow-up reviews in 2019-20.
+The work over the year focussed on how we manage performance across our services, how we procure goods and services and how we improveme our service planning process.
+Our work identified some governance areas where there were a number of medium risks and the resulting recommendations will be subject to follow-up reviews in 2020-21.